History of CASA

 CASA Yamhill Co. became an independent 501c3 as it started out under the umbrella of YCAP.

-We are among the longest-serving programs in the state and consistently serve 50-60% of eligible children.
+We are among the longest-serving programs in the state and currently serve 70% of eligible children.

 There are roughly 125 children living in the foster care system in Yamhill County at any given time.